Tomato passata is a nutrient-rich and flavorful product made from fresh tomatoes.

 - Total cholesterol and low-density lipoprotein cholesterol (LDL-C)

-Like tomato paste and other tomato products, passata offers a significant source of lycopene.
+Like tomato paste, tomato juice, and other tomato products, passata offers a significant source of lycopene.

 As listed in the nutritional values, a 250-gram cup of tomato passata contains 54385 mcg of lycopene.